-As we do our work, let us not forget that the Curse will ultimately be removed in the new heavens and Earth (Revelation 22:3).
+As we do our work, let us not forget that the Curse will ultimately be removed in the new heavens and earth (Revelation 22:3).
 Our service there will be joyful and worshipful, just as it was for Adam and Eve before the Fall.
-In fact, it is the Last Adam who came to do His work here on Earth that provides the future and final rest we long for.
+In fact, the Last Adam, who came to do His work here on Earth, provides the future, final rest we long for.
 The rest from labor the Israelites experienced on the Sabbath pointed forward to the rest that we now know in Jesus (Hebrews 4).
-As Jesus walked the Earth, He experienced the toil and hardship that Adam’s sin brought.
+As Jesus walked the earth, he experienced the toil and hardship that Adam’s sin brought.
 He willingly stepped out of the glories of heaven into the sweaty, dusty labors of the human experience.
-He is our sympathetic Savior who has experienced the temptation to cut corners in His work but never succumbed to sin.
-Where we have failed to accomplish the good works God has appointed for us, Jesus has completed the task, trusting in His Father and relying on the Holy Spirit.
+He is our sympathetic Savior who has experienced the temptation to cut corners in his work but never succumbed to sin.
+Where we have failed to accomplish the good works God has appointed for us, Jesus has completed the task, trusting in his Father and relying on the Holy Spirit.

 He has cried out, “It is finished.”

-Trust in the work Jesus has done on your behalf and seek to accomplish those good works that He has prepared for you to accomplish to His glory (Ephesians 2:8–10).
+Trust in the work Jesus has done on your behalf and seek to accomplish those good works that he has prepared for you to accomplish for his glory (Ephesians 2:8–10).